vinnyhoward/til/react/use-effect.md

 The counterparts for `useEffect` in class components are `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount` combined (which is nice).

 There are two common kinds of side effects in React components: those that don't require clean-up, and those that do.
 Here are some examples.

+## Effects Without Cleanup

+Sometimes, we want to run some additional code after React has updated the DOM.
+Network requests, manual DOM mutations, and logging are common examples of effects that don’t require a cleanup.
+We say that because we can run them and immediately forget about them.
+Let’s compare how classes and Hooks let us express such side effects.